jurrewolff/volunteer-computing/README.md

 Furthermore, the application port (under services->flask->port) can be updated from 3601 to 80, so that the website is accessible by default.

+The first time a file is compiled with EMCC the c-libary's will be compiled.
+This could take a few minutes.
+After the first compilation the libary's will be cached.

 ## Usage
 The application database can be managed using "phpmyadmin".
 This service is accessible through a web-interface at port 3602 of the server IP-address.
 The website itself is reached at port 3601.